DataDog/documentation/content/en/tracing/service_catalog/setup.md

 {{< img src="tracing/service_catalog/svc_cat_contextual_link.png" alt="An Edit in Github button appears in the Definition tab of a service in the Service Catalog" style="width:90%;" >}}

 After you update the YAML files for your repositories, your changes propagate to the Service Catalog.

-To prevent accidental overwriting, create and modify your service definition files with the GitHub Apps integration or the [Service Definition API endpoints][1].
+To prevent accidental overwriting, create and modify your service definition files with either the GitHub Apps integration or the [Service Definition API endpoints][1].
+Updating the same service via both GitHub and API result could result in unintended overwriting.

 ## Further reading